Close

 In essence, The Digitalist Papers does not claim to provide a single roadmap for the future of AI and governance.
 Instead, it offers a multifaceted exploration of possible futures—each a reflection of the diverse normative commitments and methodologies of its contributors.
 As the original Federalist Papers once served as a guide for building a new political order, this modern collection aspires to spark dialogue and strategy for how we can navigate the profound changes brought by AI, ensuring that democratic principles remain at the heart of governance in the 21st century.

 Ultimately, as AI continues to transform society, The Digitalist Papers challenges readers to imagine how democracy itself must evolve.
 The essays in this volume offer not only diagnoses of current challenges but also bold visions and strategies for a future in which democracy can thrive alongside technological innovation.
-Just as the founding generation reimagined the future of governance in the wake of revolution, we too must now rethink the institutions that will govern the coming age of artificial intelligence.
+Just as the founding generation reimagined the future of governance in the wake of revolution, we too must now rethink the institutions that will govern in the coming age of artificial intelligence.

 List of Contributors to Volume 1 of The Digitalist Papers.